gmlewis/go-reticulum/wago-analysis.md

 The conclusion was: **feasible and a natural fit — but not pursued right now.**
 This document exists so the design work does not have to be redone.

+The 2026-09-11 re-review **agrees with that conclusion and with the core architecture** (subprocess `gowagod` for go-reticulum; optional in-process `-tags wago` for go-nomadnet).
+It does **not** overturn the design — it tightens the facts and widens the opportunity set.

 ---

 ## TL;DR